 Prevalence of stunting (height for age <-2 standard deviation from the median of the World Health Organization (WHO) Child Growth Standards) among children aged 4

-Analysis of NCMP data of children who were 4 years old at time of measurement in Reception using WHO growth standards, by sex, rural/urban classification, deprivation and ethnic group, academic year 2006-2007 to 2019-2020
+Analysis of National Child Measurement Programme (NCMP) data of children who were 4 years old at time of measurement in Reception using WHO growth standards, by sex, rural/urban classification, deprivation and ethnic group, academic year 2006 to 2007 up to 2021 to 2022.

 |Unit of measurement||

 Child stunting refers to a child who is too short for his or her age and is the result of chronic or recurrent malnutrition.
 Stunting here is defined as cases with height for age less than -2 standard deviations from the median of the World Health Organization (WHO) Child Growth Standards.
 Standard deviation is a measure of the amount of variation of a set of values.

 Index of Multiple Deprivation - the Index of Multiple Deprivation (IMD) is a measure of relative deprivation in England.
 Lower Super Output Areas (LSOAs) in England are ranked from most deprived to least deprived and divided into 5 equal groups called quintiles.
 LSOAs in quintile 1 fall within the most deprived 20% of LSOAs nationally and LSOAs in quintile 5 fall within the least deprived 20% of LSOAs nationally.
 This variable is based on child residency post code, and entries without a post code were excluded from the analysis prior to the period 2021 to 2022.
 For the 2021 to 2022 school year the percentage for these entries is made available as "Unable to categorise".
 As a result, the total IMD sample number does not add up to the total sample size.